Next: Standard Configuration Variables, Previous: Standard Targets, Up: Use Cases

 name.
 In a package, any installable file will be installed in one of

 these directories.
-For instance in amhello-1.0
+For instance in amhello-1.0, the program

 hello is to be installed in bindir, the directory for